brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-23-dirty-vertex-colors.md

 Why is this not part of the shader nodes?
 This vertex map is kinda mesh-resolution dependant. supposedly the use of geometry/pointiness with some color-ramp could be used.

 Workaround for lack of resolution might be to use this dirt as a driver for some procedural texture position or use subdivided mesh for that (to increase resolution) < to test.

+There is also cavity mask in Texture paint.

 [https://wiki.blender.org/index.php/User:Gregzaal/AO_node_proposal](https://wiki.blender.org/index.php/User:Gregzaal/AO_node_proposal)

 On general surface dirt nodes (extremly good results)